Vassalware/vassalware.github.io/content/post/running-csharp-in-an-in-game-developer-console-with-roslyn.md

 ## Developer Console

-You've probably seen plenty of developer consoles in games.
-These are usually designed to mimic desktop command-line interfaces.
-You invoke commands by writing the name of the command, followed by any parameters it may take, separated by spaces.
+You've probably seen plenty of developer consoles in games, usually designed to mimic standard command-line interfaces.
+You execute commands by writing the name of the command, followed by any parameters it may take, separated by spaces.

 ```
 // Spawn a level 4 Zombie at (200, 200)